 Friday: 09:00 – 14:00 (or one hour before the beginning of Saturday).

 After watching the workers for several minutes, we headed to the nearby room to buy some cheese.
-As you can see, they sell not only different types of cheese but also olives, olive oil, Halva, and ice cream.
+As you can see, they sell different types of cheese, olives, olive oil, Halva, and ice cream.

 It is also worth mentioning that they let you taste before purchasing.
 Thus you can buy only the ones you like.

-We bought several portions of ice creams and different types of cheeses.
-We enjoyed the ice cream and ate the cheeses at home.
-The taste of Safed cheese from Kadosh dairy is different than the one we purchase at our store.
+We bought several portions of ice cream and different types of cheese.
+We enjoyed the ice cream and ate the cheese at home.
+The taste of Safed cheese from Kadosh dairy differs from the one we purchase at our store.
 Their cheese has more body, more taste, and less water.

 Have you been to Safed and one of its dairies?
 Tell us about your experience in the comments below.